 For the Device Settings

-- The TX corr.
+- The values of -27 for the TX corr.
 PPM and RX corr.
-PPM were measured using CheckSR (see below) - AGWPE Server Port 8000 is enabled for EasyTerm by UZ7HO
+PPM are device specific and were measured using the CheckSR program (see below). - AGWPE Server Port 8000 is enabled for EasyTerm by UZ7HO

 For the Modem settings: